knpuniversity/easyadminbundle/knpu/fake-custom-field.md

 `.js-delete-scientist` elements and, on click, call a function.
 Add the normal `e.preventDefault()` and... an `alert('todo')`.
 The rest, is homework!

-Let's try t!
+Let's try it!
 There it us!
 A nice table with a delete icon.
 There's more work to do, but you can totally do it!
 This is just normal coding: create a delete endpoint, call it via JavaScript and celebrate!